TeamFeedBackTool/ng-scrollbar/README.md

 ngScrollbar can be fully customized using css (a .less file is provided).
 Still no jQuery used.

 ### Installation
-You have two way:
+You have two ways:

 First: Clone the repository and install all dependencies.
-This required npm and gulp to be installed.
+This requires npm and gulp to be installed.
 ```sh
 git clone https://github.com/benjaminsuch/ng-scrollbar.git
 cd ng-scrollbar